-12-year-old Koichi, who has been separated from his brother Ryunosuke due to his parents' divorce, begins to believe that the new bullet train service will create a miracle when the first trains pass each other at top speed.
+Twelve-year-old Koichi, who has been separated from his brother Ryunosuke due to his parents' divorce, hears a rumor that the new bullet trains will precipitate a wish-granting miracle when they pass each other at top speed.

-Ryota Nonomiya is a successful businessman driven by money.
-When he learns that his biological son was switched with another child after birth, he must make a life-changing decision and choose his true son or the boy he raised as his own.
+Ryota is a successful workaholic businessman.
+When he learns that his biological son was switched with another boy after birth, he faces the difficult decision to choose his true son or the boy he and his wife have raised as their own.

 In Kagoshima, the boy Koichi lives with his mother Nozomi in the house of his grandparents.
-Koichi misses his younger brother Ryunosuke and his father Kenji, who live in Fukuoka, and he dreams on his family coming together again.
+Koichi misses his younger brother Ryunosuke and his father Kenji, who live in Fukuoka, and he dreams of his family coming together again.
 One day, Koichi overhears that the energy released by two bullet trains passing by each other would grant wishes and he invites his two best friends, Tasuku and Makoto, to travel to the point of intersection of the two trains.
 Koichi also tells his plan to Ryunosuke that invites his three best friends to join him.
 Soon the seven children arrive to the meeting point in the journey of discoveries.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 4 of 11 people found this review helpful.

 Was this review helpful to you?